curiousoffice/playbook/README.md

 * Hire the best people
 * Work for the best companies
 * Craft the best software
-* Build products people love
+* Build something that people love

 We created specialized workgroups that strive to achieve those goals by defining universal guidelines and ensuring they are always applied.

 ## Squads

-The current squads *-classified by objective-* are:
+The current squads -classified by objective- are:

 * Hire the best people
  * Recruitment squad